lekoala/pure-context-menu/readme.md

 <script src="https://cdn.jsdelivr.net/npm/long-press-event@2.4.6/dist/long-press-event.min.js" type="module"></script>
 ```

+## Popover api

+Popover api will be used if available or fallback gracefully to fixed/z-index.

 ## Options

 Options can be either passed to the constructor (eg: optionName) or globally updated using `PureContextMenu.updateGlobalOptions`